1912 United States presidential election: Socialist Party nomination

 Members of the Socialist Party of America had won in multiple elections between the 1908 and 1912 presidential elections with Emil Seidel being elected as the mayor of Milwaukee, Wisconsin, and Victor L. Berger was elected to the United States House of Representatives.
 The party claimed that it had 435 members elected to office by 1911, and over one thousand by 1912.

 Dan Hogan put Debs name up for the presidential nomination.
-Debs won the presidential nomination, although he had supported giving the nomination to the Appeal to Reason's editor Fred Warren, with 165 votes while Seidel received 56 votes and Charles Edward Russell received 54 votes.
+Debs won the presidential nomination, although he had supported giving the nomination to the Appeal to Reasons editor Fred Warren, with 165 votes while Seidel received 56 votes and Charles Edward Russell received 54 votes.
 Seidel was given the vice-presidential nomination against Russell and Hogan.

 After the presidential ballot Seidel and Russell proposed a motion to make Debs' nomination unanimous and it was accepted.
 Hogan and Slayton proposed to make the nomination of Seidel unanimous after the vice-presidential selection and it was accepted.
 Otto Branstetter, Berger, and Carl D. Thompson, who were serving as delegates, voted for Seidel during the presidential balloting.
 Morris Hillquit, Meyer London, and John Spargo, who were serving as delegates, supported Russell during the presidential balloting.
 Hogan, a delegate from Arkansas, had supported Debs during the presidential balloting.

 J. Mahlon Barnes, who had managed Debs' campaign in the 1908 election, also managed the campaign in 1912.
-The Socialists predicted that they would receive over two million votes and have twelve members elected to Congress, but Debs only received 897,011 votes and Berger lost reelection.
+The Socialists predicted that they would receive over two million votes and have 12 members elected to Congress, but Debs only received 897,011 votes and Berger lost reelection.
 Debs received his largest number of votes from Ohio while his best percentage was in Nevada.
 The largest percentage gain since the 1908 presidential election was in West Virginia where their vote total increased by over 300%.
 George Brinton McClellan Harvey stated that had Roosevelt not run then Debs would have gained an additional half a million votes.
-The number of Socialists in the state legislatures increased from twenty to twenty-one.
+The number of Socialists in the state legislatures increased from 20 to 21.